SundaeSwap-finance/treasury-contracts/offchain/src/metadata/spec.md

 The description describes mechanically **what** is intended to happen with the funds (such as “swapping for a USD to mint USDM”).
 The justification defines **why** the oversight committee believes this falls within its remit as administrator of the treasury funds (“Vendor X cannot be paid in crypto”).
 The destination gives a human readable label for the destination, which can be aggregated across transactions (“NBX Exchange Account”).
-The additionalDestinations allows the author to add more destinations The estimatedReturn, if provided, gives an estimate, as a POSIX timestamp, of when the funds are expected to be returned to the treasury contract.
+The additionalDestinations allows the author to add more destinations for funds.
+The estimatedReturn, if provided, gives an estimate, as a POSIX timestamp, of when the funds are expected to be returned to the treasury contract.

 # Complete